TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Limitation: Doesn’t show functional digestive weakness

-Tongue diagnosis approach:
+Tongue analysis approach:

 - Observes: Thick white coating, swollen tongue

-- Result: Spleen Qi deficiency with Dampness
+- TCM pattern: Spleen Qi deficiency with Dampness

 Detecting Inflammation